-Reporting is done via Copydan KulturPlus’s self-service function.
-Once you have registered for reporting, you will automatically be sent a link to the self-service function when it is time to submit your report.
+Reporting is done via Copydan KulturPlus's online self-service function.
+Once you have registered for reporting, you will automatically be sent a link to the online self-service function when it is time to submit your report.
 This e-mail will also include guidance about how to submit reports.

 You must report the following to Copydan KulturPlus

 When submitting your report, you should monthly calculate the following:

 The following reporting fields will also be accessible but are only relevant for Danish businesses.
 As such, you are not required to complete these fields.